MLI-lab/DeCoSearch/README.md

 ___
 ## **Usage**
-You can start an evolutionary search experiment using configurations specified in an experiment file, e.g., `experiments/experimentX/config.py`.
+You can start an evolutionary search experiment with configurations specified in an experiment file, e.g., `experiments/experimentX/config.py`.
 The config file contains explanations for each argument.

-To launch the search, run:
+To launch a search, run:
 ```bash
 python funsearch.py --config-path experiments/experimentX/config.py
 ```

-General settings, resource management, and termination criteria are specified via **command-line arguments**:
+General settings, resource management, and termination criteria can be specified via **command-line arguments**:

 #### General Settings